naveedausaf/flowmazondotnet/.iac/modules/aca_app/README.md

 - Puts in place a rate limiting rule on the zone (per-hostname rate limiting not possible on CloudFlare free plan)

+Note that this module DOES NOT use the collector in the ACA App Environment that it creates for sending telemetry to observability backend whose OTLP endpoint is provided as argument `env_OTEL_EXPORTER_OTLP_ENDPOINT`.
+This is because the the collector only supports gRPC wheras the observability backend we are currently using, Grafana Cloud, does not support gRPC on its OTLP endpoint and I don't at present want the complication of running my own Otel Collector in the ACAP app environment.

 ## Usage Notes

 ### Assumptions